rkaunismaa/CUDA/README.md

 10:35am OK.
 So visually scanning the code from the current [repo](https://github.com/RichardAns/CUDA-Programs) reveals code specific to CUDA 12 ... so, I am going to grab that current code, and replace ALL the code in CUDA-Programs/include with this release ...

 10:55am Nice!
 CUDA-Programs/Chapter01/gpusum.cu now runs without problems!

+# Wednesday, September 20, 2023

+9:26am Continuing with "Programming in Parallel with CUDA"